yachika-yashu/yachika-yashu/README.md

 From **clinical research** I learned rigor — results must be reproducible, not guessed.
 From **data analytics** I learned context — insights only matter if they solve real problems.
-From **engineering** I learned reliability — if it doesn't scale or monitor, it's incomplete.
+From **Software Engineering** I learned reliability — if it doesn't scale or monitor, it's incomplete.
 From **teaching** I learned clarity — if I can't explain it simply, I don't understand it well enough.

 I focus on one question with every system I build: **Can this survive in production and be trusted?**